 And I love that we don’t have to mess with the simple profiles of the boxes by adding protruding hardware.

-Want to make some shelves of your own?
+Want to make some DIY Crate Shelves of your own?
 Then, let’s get started.

 I would say this is an intermediate skill-level project.
 Ideally, you have access to a table saw (though anything from a skil saw to a table saw can work), a jigsaw, and a palm sander with 120 grit and 220 grit paper.

 DIY Crate Shelves Instructions